ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 keypoints:
 - "Containers are usually created using command line invocations."
 - "The `docker run` command creates containers from images."
-- "The `docker image` command lists images that are (now) on your computer."
+- "The `docker image` command can list and manage images that are (now) on your computer."
-- "The `docker container` command lists containers that have been created."
+- "The `docker container` command can list and manage containers that have been created."
 ---

 ### Creating a "hello world" container